Electricity saving

 The energy saving is considerable.
 Our officies have standard lamps of 2x35W, with 4 lamps in small offices and 12 lamps in large officies.
 In 14h absence this corresponds to a saving of 3.9kWh=1.57€ for the small offices and 11.8kWh=4.7€ for the large offices.

 Switch off idle computers, in particular when not being in the office.
-To allow for computers being switched off during weekends and other off-times but still allow for remote access in case of unplanned situations or other cases of a need for remote access set up Wake-On-Lan so that you can boot the computers remotely.
+To allow for computers being switched off during weekends and other off-times but still allow for remote access in case of unplanned situations or other cases of a need for remote access, set up Wake-On-Lan on the computer so that you can boot the computers remotely.

-Here comes a step-by-step manual if your computer runs under Ubuntu (thanks to Leonard Kaiser for collecting this):
+Here comes a step-by-step manual if your computer runs under Linux and your computer is located in the UzK PH1 main building (thanks to Leonard Kaiser for collecting this):

 Wake on LAN with Ubuntu